AlexandreProenca/AlexandreProenca/README.md

 ### Welcome dear friends
-Hello my name is Alexandre, you can call me Alex if you prefer : ) I live in an Brazilian island, I like to do outdoor activities, biking, hiking and running, I am passionate about technology and the geek universe, my mission at work is always ship the best products on time with the best quality, sharing knowledge and learning from colleagues.
+Hello my name is Alexandre, you can call me Alex if you prefer : ) <br />
+I live in an Brazilian island, I like to do outdoor activities, biking, hiking and running, I am passionate about technology and the geek universe, my mission at work is always ship the best products on time with the best quality, sharing knowledge and learning from colleagues.